Nutrition labeling requirements of the Affordable Care Act: Covered Establishments

 According to the FDA, 27% of restaurant chains have obtained the necessary nutrition analysis information for their menu items that comply with state and local regulations.
-These establishments will not experience additional expenses associated with compliance to national policy.
+These establishments will not experience additional expenses associated with compliance with national policy.

 Vending Machines

-Over 5 million vending machines, maintained by roughly 10,800 companies, will be required to comply with nutrition labelling regulations under section 4205.
-The FDA estimates the cost to display this information at $25.8 million initially, with additional $24 million per year for subsequent upkeep.
+Over 5 million vending machines, maintained by roughly 10,800 companies, will be required to comply with nutrition labeling regulations under section 4205.
+The FDA estimates the cost to display this information at $25.8 million initially, with an additional $24 million per year for subsequent upkeep.

 Pre-existing Laws at the State and Local Level

 Some states imposed nutrition labeling regulations prior to the enactment of the ACA.
 Section 4205 prohibits states from imposing nutrition labeling requirements that are different from or not included in section 4205.

 The FDA’s proposed regulations in relationship to State and local laws: